Guest Post

 Anton is the founder of Sundown Real Estate, a boutique agency guiding European buyers through villa acquisition in Uluwatu and the wider Bukit Peninsula.
 Sundown specialises in leasehold and investment properties across Bali's south, with a focus on transparent ROI modelling and honest guidance that extends beyond the transaction.

 Fee data sourced from published pricing pages and direct inquiry, verified March 2026.
-Orivista fees not publicly disclosed — contact them directly for current terms.
+Orivista and Elite Havens fees not publicly disclosed — contact them directly for current terms.
 Owner testimonials sourced from cabobali.com/villa-management.
 All figures subject to change.
 This article reflects the author's independent assessment and does not constitute financial or legal advice.